 Interactive Google map, via NASA, for 2017 August 21 total eclipse

 You can zoom in or out, as needed.
 Clicking on any point on the map will give the duration of totality (2m40s maximum), the sun's altitude and azimuth in the sky, and the times for various phases of the eclipse in Universal Time (UT).
 Note that EDT = UT - 4 hours; CDT = UT - 5 hours; MDT = UT - 6 hours; and PDT = UT - 7 hours.
-You want to be inside the two parallel blue lines (which are about 60 miles apart) and as close to the red central line as possible, to see the longest duration of the moon totally covering the sun's disk.
+One must be to be inside the two parallel blue lines (which are about 60 miles apart) and as close to the red central line as possible, to see the longest duration of the moon totally covering the sun's disk.

-Here you see the path of totality in narrow, parallel, blue lines; the green lines parallel to these show how much the sun will be eclipsed in partial eclipse as you move away from the totality path -- 0.80 meaning 80% of the sun cover, 0.60 meaning 60% covered, etc. (thus, New York City and Las Vegas will both see about three-quarters of the sun covered at peak).
+Here you see the path of totality in narrow, parallel, blue lines; the green lines parallel to these show how much the sun will be eclipsed in partial eclipse as you move away from the totality path -- 0.80 meaning 80% of the sun cover, 0.60 meaning 60% covered, etc. (thus, New York City and Las Vegas saw about three-quarters of the sun covered at peak).

 The sun's apparent diameter ranges from 31'.47 (31.47 arc minutes) at aphelion to 32'.53 at perihelion.
 The moon's apparent diameter ranges from 29'.4 to 33'.53.
 [There are 60 arc minutes on one degree, so the sun and moon are roughly half a degree in size.]
 Thus, the moon's apparent diameter can exceed the sun's by as much as 2' or can be as much as 3' smaller.
 It's a happy coincidence for us that -- though the sun is 1,400,000 km across and the moon is only 3500 km in diameter -- the sun is 400 times farther than the moon (to compensate for it' being 400 times larger).